What Is A Sump Pump And How Does It Work?

 Submersible

-are installed in a sump pit and designed to function underwater.
+Are installed in a sump pit and designed to function underwater.
 They are ideal for finished basements but are usually more expensive than pedestal pumps.
 On the other hand, pedestal-type sump pumps are vertical pumps with an impeller at the base.
 The motor is not in the water but at the top of the pump.

 Pedestal